-Captain’s Fish & Meze Bar is situated along Bridge Street and close to a few other places to eat and estate agents.
+Captain’s Fish & Meze Bar is situated along Bridge Street in Andover and close to a few other places to eat and estate agents.
 As it’s in the town centre there are a few nearby car parks for those driving and a bus stop just outside for those needing to rely on public transport but for those of us that are local to the town centre it’s easy to find and within walking distance to the high street.
 Today we tried the lunch menu which is £8.95 per person and includes a set menu of hot mezze, one cold mezze each, rice and salad.
 That’s practically two courses with some free flat bread and sauces included too.
 We both had lamb dishes which had been chargrilled but remained slightly pink and succulent.
 If you prefer your lamb to be a little more well done speak to your waitress who I am sure would be happy to help.
 The staff are chatty, friendly and seem to enjoy their job which is lovely to see even this strange week between Christmas and New Year where I’m sure they would rather be with their families and enjoying some well earned time off.

 Our lunch was really delicious, the cold mezze I had was a yoghurt and cucumber dip to go with the flatbread and worked really well with the lamb.
 My partner had a generous sized prawn cocktail which he really enjoyed.
 There’s a great choice of drinks including wines, champagne, speciality beers, soft drinks, hot drinks and cocktails.
 The drinks are a little pricey but considering the size of the lunch portions and the choice available I would expect to pay a little more for drinks.
 For two people, having a three course lunch (we finished with some Baklava to share) we paid £25.50 and that included a drink each.
 I personally think that is fantastic value.
 We’ve come home with full bellies.